SaxySam/Git_Instructions/README.md

 git add --a
 ```

-This will stage all changed files detected.
+This will stage all the changed files detected.

 > To stage only specific files, instead use `git add [Filename]`